<%@LANGUAGE="VBSCRIPT" CODEPAGE="1252"%> METRO RICHMOND SCIENCE FAIR

 Scientific fraud and misconduct are not condoned at any level of research or competition.
 Such practices include plagiarism, forgery, use or presentation of other researcher's work as one's own and fabrication of data.
 Fraudulent projects will fail to qualify for competition in affiliated fairs or the ISEF.

-This section includes general fair rules applicable to all students regardless of what type of research they are conducting.
-There is a separate section which includes rules that are specific to students doing research involving vertebrate animals, humans, recombinant DNA, animal or human tissue, potentially hazardous biological agents, or controlled or hazardous substances or devices.
-These are considered to be Restricted Projects and most require additional forms and prior approval by a review board.
+This page includes links to general fair rules applicable to ALL students regardless of what type of research they are conducting.
+There is a separate section which includes rules that are specific to students doing research involving vertebrate animals, humans, recombinant DNA, animal or human tissue, potentially hazardous biological agents (bacteria, etc.), or controlled or hazardous substances or devices (see below).
+These are considered to be Restricted Projects which require additional forms and may require prior approval by a review board.
 For additional information on Restricted Projects, follow the link below to this section.

 A lot of helpful information can be found in the Handbook Overview.
 This section includes a description of the MRSF categories and hints on choosing a category for competition.
 It also includes a description of the MRSF process and how the forms are part of that process.

-Because failure to comply with the Fair rules may result in disqualification of the student and of his/her project, it is essential that all teachers, supervisors and students become familiar with these rules.
+Because failure to comply with the Fair rules may result in disqualification of the student and of his/her project, it is essential that all teachers, supervisors and students become familiar with these rules and forms.

 The ISEF Rules Wizard is helpful in deciding if a project is considered "restricted" and if prior SRC/IRB approval is necessary.
 The ISEF Overview of Forms & Dates is especially helpful for understanding the use of the various ISEF/MRSF forms.